FriendOfSnom/ST-Sprite-Pipeline/README.md

 ## Features

-* **Downloader**: Bulk image crawler for E-Hentai/ExHentai with resume, retries, and cookie support.
+* **Downloader**: Bulk image crawler with resume, retries, and authentication support.
 * **Manual Sorting Helper**: Interactive guide that opens file explorer and explains the required folder structure.
 * **Organizer & Finalizer**: Tkinter UI for cropping, metadata collection, naming, and scaling.
 * **Bulk Downscaler**: High-quality downscaling of finalized sprites to their true in-game size.
 * **Expression Sheet Generator**: Creates printable per-pose sheets with labeled expressions.
-* Generates **game-ready Student Transfer folders** with consistent structure and YAML metadata.
+* Generates **game-ready character folders** with consistent structure and YAML metadata.
 * Cross-platform launchers for **Windows** and **macOS**.

 ---